yeady88/wats3010-project-2/README.md

 11. Variable property values in CSS: colors
 12. Reading designs

-See the design folder for comps and wireframes.
+### Navigation
 All interpage navigation takes place through a nav bar.
 The information architecture diagram indicates that every page is available from every other page and this is all via the nav bar.
 It is a mobile first nav bar with a hamburger.

 ![Information Architecture Diagram](design/golden-ratio-info-architecture.png).